 Filters are manufactured from different materials, with single-use fiberglass filters being the most common.
 Polyester and pleated filters trap more debris but may decrease your system’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you might want to use a HEPA filter, remember that's like installing a MERV 16 filter in your HVAC unit.
 It’s highly doubtful your equipment was made to work with kind of resistance.
-If you’re worried about indoor air quality in Gaithersburg, think over getting a HEPA-grade air filtration system.
+If you’re worried about indoor air quality.
 This equipment works in tandem with your comfort system.